trusted2caregit/prototype_laravel/README.md

 ```

 Now you need to add the public key to your GitHub account.
+1. Log into GitHub.
-Log into GitHub, go to your Settings and click on SSH and GPG keys.
+2. Go to your Settings
+3. Click on SSH and GPG keys.
+4. Click `New SSH Key`.
+5. Provide a suitable title in the title field.
-Under the Authenticate Keys section, Click "New SSH key" and copy the contents of your public file into the Key field.
-After giving your key an appropriate title, click on Add SSH Key.
+6. Copy the contents of your pub file into the key field.
+7. Click `Add SSH Key`.

 How do you copy the contents of the public key file?
 The following command copies the key file to the clipboard.
 ```
 $> clip < ~/.ssh/id_ed25519.pub